WaterBear1234/Week-4-2026_08_01-23-59/README.md

 # Week 4

-Two pieces of work for Week 4: the completed Week 3 Go curriculum exercises, and a repo demonstrating progress on Potential Extension (PEX) #4 — the deterministic core of a bilingual (English/Vietnamese) natural-language-to- PromQL assistant.
+Two pieces of work for Week 4: the completed Week 3 Go exercises, and a repo demonstrating progress on Potential Extension (PEX) #4 — the deterministic core of a bilingual (English/Vietnamese) natural-language-to- PromQL assistant.

 ---

-## `week3-go-core` — Week 3 Go Exercises
+## `week3-go-core`

 Six independent exercises, each in its own subfolder: